Players: Rules and Policies

-CCC allows non-staff substitutes to accommodate for any emergencies and sickness, so teams can avoid having to forfeit due to shortage of players.
+CCC allows non-staff substitutes to accommodate for any emergencies and sickness, so teams can avoid having to forfeit due to a shortage of players.
 Team forfeits not only impacts one team but the entire schedule and game experience for all the other teams.
-Corporate Challenge Canada bases everything we do around sportsmanship, fair play, equal opportunity, honesty and fun.
+Corporate Challenge Canada bases everything we do around sportsmanship, fair play, equal opportunity, honesty, and fun.
 In the spirit of fair play and sportsmanship, we ask teams not to invite “ringers” that do not work for the company with the purpose of increasing the skill level of their team.
 Any teams found abusing this policy will be immediately forfeited from the games and be asked to leave.

 Teams cannot recruit eliminated players from other companies.

 Substitutes are only allowed to sub for ONE company per activity at the event.
 Staff members (actual employees of the company) can only play for their own company, and not sub for another company.
 Moreover, teams that have a roster made up of 33% or more of non-staff substitutes can only go as far as the quarter-finals in the playoffs.
 CCC will perform random checks on the winners by checking in with their HR department to ensure that all teams comply with this rule.
 CCC reserves the right to revoke a championship, and the right to deny participation of any individuals who are not an employee of the representing company if found in breach of our policy.
 CCC has always operated under the culture of the honor system which has worked very well in the past.
 We sincerely ask all teams to continue to support fair play and to participate in a respectful manner.